lapulga-10-messi/GUVI_PROJECT_STREAMLIT/README.md

 AVNS_ozTCcwHYoNvj53twyRY

 Once the connection is established run the script.py file on ide and a url will be displayed in the terminal of the ide that script.py is executed in .

+As I have already deployed this app you can access this using the url in the url.txt